Landscape of Majorca. Oscar Pipkin / © ICEX

 The Balearic fishing fleet consists of over 416 vessels and catches amount to 3,800 tons a year.

 The area's winemaking tradition is protected by two Designations of Origin: Binissalem-Mallorca and Pla i Llevant.
 Quality wines are also produced in small wineries on the islands of Ibiza and Menorca.

 The Balearic Islands are a leading tourist center in Spain.
 Balearic Islands were visited by 10,442,837 foreign tourists in 2012.

-Ibiza was declared a World Heritage site by the UNESCO in 1999, with a view to preserving its biodiversity and culture.
-Menorca is declared Biosphere Reserve by UNESCO.
+Ibiza's biodiversity and culture was declared a World Heritage site by the UNESCO in 1999, with a view to preserving its biodiversity and culture.
+Menorca was declared Biosphere Reserve by UNESCO.
 In 2011 the Cultural Landscape of the Serra de Tramuntana (Tramuntana montain range) in Mallorca island was declared World Heritage.

 Palma de Mallorca houses two significant art collections belonging to the Fundación Pilar i Joan Miró and to the Fundación Juan March.

 The Archipiélago de Cabrera National Park is the foremost environmental resource of this group of islands, in addition to the natural parks of S´Albufera de Mallorca, Sa Dragonera y S´Albufera d´Es Grau, Illa den Colom i Cap de Favaritx.

 In recent years, a number of 'olive-oil routes' have been set up on the island of Majorca.
 They lead visitors to olive groves and to oil mills past and present, suggesting country walks, stays in singular establishments and meals in top-quality restaurants.